cdhunt/httpunitPS/docs/Invoke-HttpUnit.md

 A `$null` Results property signifies no error and all specified test criteria passed.

-You can use the common variable -OutVariable to save the test results.
-Each TestResult object has a hidden Response property with the raw response from the server.
+You can use the common variable _OutVariable_ to save the test results.
+Each TestResult object has a Response property with the raw response from the server.
+For HTTPS tests, the TestResult object will have the ServerCertificate populated with the certificate presented by the server.